Table Of Content

 In addition to “The Perfect Storm” factors, several other potential causes and risk factors have been identified for dysautonomia, including:

 • Familial dysautonomia from genetic factors: Some research suggests that certain genetic variations may increase an individual’s susceptibility to developing familial dysautonomia.
-While there is no single ‘dysautonomia gene,’ studies have identified several genetic markers that are more common in people with autonomic disorders.
+While there is no single ‘dysautonomia gene,’ studies have identified several genetic markers that are more common in people with autonomic dysfunctions.

 While these factors can increase the risk of developing dysautonomia, it’s important to note that not everyone who experiences them will go on to develop the condition.
 Conversely, some individuals may develop dysautonomia without any identifiable risk factors.